 Special Events or Meetings: If during the Conference you participate in a special event or meeting, information collected for meeting and event planning may be shared with the organizers of those meetings and events, and, where appropriate, conference participants who organize or participate in the meeting or event.

-Service Providers: We rely on service providers to provide certain products and services, such as credit card billing, registration services, hosting the virtual Conference, and administering some of the operations of the Conference, providing services in connection with the Conference website, including communicating transactional materials via email and direct mail, and processing credit card transactions.
+Service Providers: We rely on service providers to provide certain products and services, such as credit card billing, registration services, hosting the virtual parts of the Conference, and administering some of the operations of the Conference, providing services in connection with the Conference website, including communicating transactional materials via email and direct mail, and processing credit card transactions.
 The Conference will disclose the necessary personal information to service providers.
 If you register for the Conference, billing information will be shared with the credit card provider and if you use a corporate credit card, possibly, your employer.

 Conference Proceedings: All papers and posters submitted and accepted for presentation during the Conference, will be also published by Springer.
 All required information necessary for the publication of the papers and posters will be shared with the publisher.